 Once the plugin is activated, browse to any page on the front of your site.
 An Assets link will appear on the top right of the WordPress admin bar.
 Click that to view and manage all assets globally.

-What if I dequeued jQuery (or something I shouldn’t have) and now my site is broken.
+What if I dequeued jQuery (or something I shouldn’t have done) and now my site is broken.
 Go to the list of plugins in your admin panel.
 Find the Asset Queue Manager and click the “Restore Dequeued Assets” link.
 Nice and easy.

 What a beautiful misunderstood plugin with a lot of hidden speed potential.